Jane Lane, Lady Fisher: Lane's exile

-However Lane heard on 14 October that the Council of State had been told she had helped with the escape.
-Before Bentley Hall was searched, she left, walking to Yarmouth posing as a "country wench" and travelled to France.
+However, Lane heard on 14 October that the Council of State had been told she had helped with the escape.
+Before Bentley Hall was searched, she left, walking to Yarmouth while posing as a "country wench", and travelled to France.
 She arrived in Paris in December 1651 and was welcomed by the Court in exile.
 She developed a strong friendship with the King and with Queen Henrietta Maria.
-The King held her in great esteem.
-So much so that John Fisher reported a rumour had circulated that she was the King's mistress.
+The King held her in great esteem, so much so that John Fisher reported a rumour had circulated that she was the King's mistress.
 Even the King's sister, Mary, in a letter from Holland referred to Jane as the King's 'wife'.

 In 1652, Charles arranged for Lane to become a lady-in-waiting for his sister Princess Mary in Holland.
 Throughout his exile Charles carried on affectionate correspondence with Jane Lane and often said that he wished he could help her more.
 Lane received the following letter from Charles in reply to a letter in which she had said he had probably forgotten her by now:

 Restoration

 At the Restoration Lane returned to England.
 Charles was then able to give her a pension of £1000 per year and many gifts, including portraits of the King and a lock of his hair.
 Parliament also voted her £1000 to buy a jewel to commemorate her service.
 Her courageous loyalty earned for her family the right to add the three Lions of England to their coat of arms.
 (In later years the lions exempted the Lane family from a tax on coats of arms, as the royal arms were exempt.)

 She was married to Sir Clement Fisher, 2nd Baronet of Packington Hall, Warwickshire (1613–1683), on 8 December 1663 by Gilbert Sheldon, Archbishop of Canterbury.
 Fisher had served under Jane's brother, John Lane, as a captain in the First Civil War.
 There were no children from the marriage.

 In later life she lived extravagantly.
 There were arrears of £6,500 in the payment of her pension and she was deeply in debt.
 Lady Fisher died at Packington Old Hall, between Birmingham and Coventry, on 9 September 1689 and was buried at Packington.
 Because of her debts, her estate was only £10.
+There is a memorial to Jane and her parents in St Peter's Collegiate Church, Wolverhampton.

 Several paintings of Lane exist including one in the collection of the National Portrait Gallery of the King and Jane Lane on a horse (NPG 5251).
 It was part of a romanticised series about the escape painted by Isaac Fuller shortly after the Restoration.